chunkyframework/chunky/README.md

 ### Chunky Contexts

 Chunky's project architecture splits your application into two aspects: The business layer and the UI layer.

+#### Business Layer

 The business layer is where all of the fun is.
 In the business layer, you split your application into contexts.
 These contexts are domain-specific, so they are completely unique to your application.
 Each context has a public-facing API (eg, in a todo app, you would expose a functions like `getTodoById` or `createTodo` in the public-facing API).

+#### UI Layer

+The UI layer is for your, well, UI code.
+It is split up into a few things:

+- Components
+- Screens
+- Styles
+- Routes

+Components are basically React components.
+Screens are components, but hook into Chunky's routing system.
+Chunky's opinion on routing is also a little relaxed since each view library implements its own routing somehow (react-router, vue-router, react native's many different routers, etc), but we can make page components by using a special hook into Chunky that tells Chunky which components are a routed component.
+We'll probably have to use a router adapter for each popular library as well to get the required data from the UI into Chunky.

 ### Chunky Renderers